mobgen/halo-documentation/docs/cms/changelog/halo_release_notes_230.md

 ---
-title: HALO Release Notes - Changelog for 2.3.0
+title: Changelog for 2.3.0 - Altamira
-keywords: cms, server, changelog, 2.3
-last_updated: May 8, 2017
-tags: [changelog]
-sidebar: cms_sidebar
-toc: false
-permalink: halo_release_notes_230.html
-folder: cms
 ---

 ## Changelog